3 Questions Insurance Claims Adjusters Should be Asking on The Day of The Incident

 When an adjuster meets with a witness for the first time, what often happens is they ask the witness if they have a place to stay, tell them to keep their receipts, and suggest meeting in a few days to get a statement.
 But right at that moment, in the initial contact, is the perfect opportunity to collect key information that is vital to an investigation; fresh, honest observations about the incident that haven’t been contaminated by outside sources like family, friends or neighbours influencing their experience.
 When you wait a few days to gather information, it is very common for witnesses to no longer know what is fact or fiction, and they will often tell you what they have been told, not what actually happened.
 As investigators, we are not concerned with opinions, we want observations.

 To remedy the issue, adjusters can leverage the initial meeting with the witness to conduct the “initial consultation,” a quick two to three minute conversation.
 This is not a statement; that can be done later.
-An initial consultation is simply a quick discussion that provides an opportunity for an adjuster to ask a witness these 3 simple, but effective questions.
+An initial consultation is simply a quick discussion that provides an opportunity for an insurance claims adjuster to ask a witness these 3 simple, but effective questions.

 1. What did you see?